Bahrain-SEB-15/react-hoot-front-end/style-the-hoot-details-component/README.md

 Let's add the `styles` object to our component.

-Add the following import to the top of `src/components/HootDetails/HootDetails.jsx`:
+Add the following import to the top of the `HootDetails` component:

 ```jsx
 // src/components/HootDetails/HootDetails.jsx